 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The SL2 is a recent model that features in the current product line-up of Leica.
-In contrast, the S2 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the S2 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the S2 was succeeded by the Leica S Typ 006.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica S2 Manual (free pdf) or the online Leica SL2 Manual.
+Further information on the features and operation of the S2 and SL2 can be found, respectively, in the Leica S2 Manual (free pdf) or the online Leica SL2 Manual.